-Triptorelin doesn't avert early ovarian failure in lymphomaNovember 7th, 2012 in Cancer /
+Triptorelin doesn't avert early ovarian failure in lymphomaNovember 7, 2012 in Medicine & Health / Cancer

 (HealthDay)—Treatment of lymphoma patients with the gonadotropin-releasing hormone agonist (GnRHa) triptorelin plus norethisterone does not reduce the rate of chemotherapy-induced premature ovarian failure (POF), according to a study published online Nov.
 5 in the Journal of Clinical Oncology.